The structural method for Ordinary Differential Equations: General design of the structural method

-The core concept of the structural method consists in splitting the scheme into two subsystems of equations: the Physical Equations that only deal with the relation\eqref{eq::ODE} and its derivatives, and the Structural Equations that are linear relations, only depending on the grid, and definitively independent of the underlying problem.
+The structural method divides the problem into two distinct subsystems.
+The first subsystem contains the physical equations, which are derived directly from the generic ODE and its time derivatives.
+In contrast, the second subsystem comprises structural equations, defined by linear relations that depend only on the time grid structure.
+Notably, these structural equations do not involve the specific ODE being solved, emphasising their generality.

-\subsection{Physical Equations}
+\subsection{Physical equations}